f4fhh/rsp_tcp/README.md

 ## HISTORY
  - Version 0.1.0: Initial build
+ - Version 1.1.0: Integration of the extensions and fixes made by the SDRPlay team.
+Many thanks to them. see their github at [https://github.com/SDRplay](https://github.com/SDRplay)

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code
  - [Thierry Leconte](https://github.com/TLeconte/airspy_tcp.git) for many ideas that I found in his Airspy port of rtl_tcp
  - [Tony Hoyle](https://github.com/TonyHoyle/sdrplay.git) for the initial idea
  - [Pothosware](https://github.com/pothosware) for the cmake build examples
+ - [SDRPlay](https://github.com/SDRplay) for the extensions to support all current RSP devices